Instruments

 01. Overview

-Solar-C_EUVST is a mission of international cooperation, in which the telescope development is done by the Japanese team lead by NAOJ and ISAS/JAXA and the spectrometer development is performed by the US and European institutes.
-The largest feature of Solar-C_EUVST is that it has the minimum optical elements, i.e., the primary mirror and the diffraction grating, and does not require filters, so that it can collect as much solar UV radiation as possible (Fig.1, Tab.1, Tab.2).
+SOLAR-C is a mission of international cooperation, in which the telescope development is done by the Japanese team lead by NAOJ and ISAS/JAXA and the spectrometer development is performed by the US and European institutes.
+The largest feature of its telescope EUVST is that it has the minimum optical elements, i.e., the primary mirror and the diffraction grating, and does not require filters, so that it can collect as much solar UV radiation as possible (Fig.1, Tab.1, and Tab.2).
 These efforts will realize effective areas of 10-30 times larger than previous instruments and achieve the spectroscopy with high spatial (0.4 arcsec at maximum) and temporal (less than 1 sec) resolution.
-In addition, by detecting a variety of emission lines in the EUV range, Solar-C_EUVST will seamlessly observe the wide temperature range from the chromosphere (about 10,000 Kelvin), the corona (about 1 million Kelvin), and even the flare plasmas (about 10 million Kelvin).
-In fact, the simultaneous spectroscopy from the solar chromosphere to the corona and the flares at the 0.4'' resolution is the first attempt in the world.
+In addition, by detecting a variety of emission lines in the EUV range, EUVST will seamlessly observe the wide temperature range from the chromosphere (about 10,000 Kelvin), the corona (about 1 million Kelvin), and even the flare plasmas (about 10 million Kelvin).
+In fact, the simultaneous spectroscopy from the solar chromosphere to the corona and the flares at the 0.4″ resolution is the first attempt in the world.
 Moreover, the slit-jaw imager will return images of the photosphere and chromosphere, which will facilitate detailed coordinated observations with other solar satellites and ground-based telescopes.
 Through the three axis attitude control of the spacecraft and the tip-tilt control of the primary mirror, the telescope is always targeted to the Sun with high accuracy.

 Target launch | |